-Ricotta stuffed shells with spinach is an easy pasta recipe that is filled with 3 kinds of cheese and spinach, swimming in a delicious pool of marinara sauce!
+Ricotta stuffed shells with spinach is an easy pasta recipe made with jumbo pasta shells filled with three types of cheese and spinach, all nestled in a rich, flavorful marinara sauce.

 Shell pasta, or Conchiglie, as Italians call these, are a super fun durum wheat pasta shape that you can fill with lots of goodies, including the creamy ricotta cheese.